patrickbower/website/src/content/project/dazn-key-moments-clips.md

 ### Outcome

 -   Creative solution aligned with DAZN's north star at the time "twice a week, every week," engaging users beyond live games on the platform.
--   Developing a rapid mobile prototype with network condition testing for validation as a proof of concept to push stakeholder buy-in.
+-   Developed a rapid mobile prototype with network condition testing for validation as a proof of concept to push stakeholder buy-in.
 -   Refined animations, timing, and interactions for production engineering to reuse.
 -   Taken to live within the DAZN app shortly after.